 Allie Edwards: a mommy of 2 little ladies who is passionate about health, fitness, and nutrition and loves helping out as many other mamas as she can while we tackle our health goals together one at a time!

-Allie is a personal fitness trainer specializing in postpartum fitness who’s also certified in nutrition in and lifestyle in pregnancy as well as certified in child nutrition and cooking from Stanford University.
+Allie is a personal fitness trainer specializing in postpartum fitness who’s also certified in nutrition and lifestyle in pregnancy as well as certified in child nutrition and cooking from Stanford University.